96boards/website/_pages/avenger96-iot-box-giveaway.md

 ---
-title: Avenger96/IoT Box Giveaway
+title: Avenger96/Stinger96 Giveaway
-permalink: /avenger96-iot-box-giveaway/
+permalink: /avenger96-stinger96-giveaway/
 js-package: giveaway
 css-package: giveaway
 description: >
-    96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or IoT Box.
+    96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or Stinger96.
 This is an online campaign dedicated to Arrow's 96Boards products, main and mezzanine, around STM's MP1 96Boards.
 layout: flow
 jumbotron:
-    title: Avenger96 / IoT Box Giveaway
+    title: Avenger96 / Stinger96 Giveaway
     description: >
-        96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or IoT Box.
+        96Boards have teamed up with Arrow, ST and Shiratech to give you the chance to get a free Avenger96 or Stinger96.
 This is an online campaign dedicated to Arrow's 96Boards products, main and mezzanine, around STM's MP1 96Boards.
 flow:
     - row: container_row
       sections: